-The Pitbull ran alone on the beach and stopped when she saw a large piece of driftwood that she could hide behind.
-As soon as the man got close she leapt out, charging toward him and leaping up at the last minute.
-She growled fiercely, her mouth wide open, and as she lunged her teeth clamped down on his arm.
+The pitbull ran alone on the beach and stopped when she saw a large piece of driftwood that she could hide behind.
+As soon as the man got close she leaped out, charging toward him and jumping up at the last minute.
+She growled fiercely, her mouth wide open, and as she lunged, her teeth clamped down on his arm.

 But did she bite?

 No, of course not.
 A dog who learns bite inhibition will not break the skin.

 I know this because I wrestle with my dog almost every day.
 She puts her teeth on my bare flesh frequently but would never bite me.

 Does Wrestling With Your Dog Lead to Aggression?

 In one of her books, the animal behaviorist Patricia McConnell tells about a case with a large Lab who was in the habit of biting his owner.
 The dog wrestled each evening with the male owner, a man who weighs over 200 pounds, but during the day was with the small female owner and would bite her when she would not play rough.
 Dr. McConnell recommended that the male owner stop wrestling with the dog.

 But is not wrestling with a dog the solution?
 Not too many years ago many trainers stated “do not play tug of war with your dog” since that game was said to be one of the causes of aggression.

 Tug of war is not the cause of aggression.
 Tug of war is one of those games that can be used to burn off excess energy and make a dog less aggressive.
 Now those who recommend “no wrestling” state “play tug of war instead”.